HeroicKatora/xtest-data/Readme.md

 `xtest_data` package will read the following environment variables:

 * `CARGO_XTEST_DATA_TMPDIR` (fallback: `TMPDIR`) is required to be set when any of the tests are _NOT_ integration tests.
+Simply put, the setup creates some auxiliary data files but it can not guarantee cleaning them up.
+This makes an explicit effort to communicate this to the environment.
+Feel free to contest this reasoning if you feel your use-case were better addressed with an implicit, leaking temporary directory.
 * `CARGO_XTEST_DATA_PACK_OBJECTS`: A directory for git pack objects (see `man git pack-objects`).
 Pack files are written to this directory when running tests from source, and read from this directory when running tests from a